+SaferSmarterKids.org

-SaferSmarterKids.org PreK through 5th grade, including children with disabilities https://safersmarterfamilies.org/ For families-free extension activities and prevention information
+PreK through 5th grade, including children with disabilities

+SaferSmarterTeens.org

+Middle, high school

+SaferSmarterSchools.org

+Professional development

+https://safersmarterfamilies.org/

-These school-based curricula are designed for PreK through grade 12 and include adaptations for special education.
-Professional development for educators is also available.
-Studies funded by the developer, conducted independently, have indicated significant increase in body safety knowledge after completion of the program.
+For families-free extension activities and prevention information developer, conducted independently, have indicated significant increase in body safety knowledge after completion of the program.
 The spiral curriculum builds with the development of the child, and contains elements that address body-safety, bullying, empowerment, and Internet safety.
 With age appropriate considerations, the programs address safe/unsafe situations, the grooming process, and balances of power in relationships.
 Each grade contains five to eight 30 minute lessons that can be incorporated into reading, health, or social science lessons.